Joyce Hens Green: Federal judicial service

-On March 6, 1979, President Jimmy Carter nominated Green to be a United States District Judge of the United States District Court for the District of Columbia, to a seat vacated by Judge Howard Francis Corcoran.
-She was confirmed by the United States Senate on May 10, 1979 and received her commission on May 11, 1979.
-She took senior status on July 1, 1995 and was succeeded by Henry H. Kennedy Jr., who had also succeeded her on the Superior Court bench.
-Green was a member of the United States Foreign Intelligence Surveillance Court (FISC) from May 1988 until May 1995, and served as its Presiding Judge from May 1990 until May 1995.
+On March 6, 1979, President Jimmy Carter nominated Green to be a United States district judge of the United States District Court for the District of Columbia, to a seat vacated by Judge Howard Francis Corcoran.
+She was confirmed by the United States Senate on May 10, 1979, and received her commission on May 11, 1979.
+She assumed senior status on July 1, 1995, and was succeeded by Henry H. Kennedy Jr., who had also succeeded her on the Superior Court bench.
+Green was a member of the United States Foreign Intelligence Surveillance Court (FISC) from May 1988 until May 1995, and served as its presiding judge from May 1990 until May 1995.

-Professional affiliations

-Green is a member of the American Bar Association, the American Judicature Society, the Federal Bar Association, the National Association of Women Judges, and the Women's Bar Association of the District of Columbia.
-She served as the President of the Women's Bar Association of the District of Columbia from 1962-1963.
-She served as the chair of the National Conference of Trial Judges from 1997–1998.
-She has served as an instructor at the Militia Academy in Minsk, Republic of Belarus for the U.S. Information Agency and serves on the board of advisors for the George Washington University Law School.

-On June 16, 2004 Green received an American Inns of Court Professionalism Award.
-She has received the George Washington University's Professional Achievement Award (1975); been named "Woman Lawyer of the Year" by the Women's Bar Association of the District of Columbia (1979); and received a certificate of appreciation from the Chief Justice of the United States (1995).

 Significant cases

 IRS v.
 The Church of Scientology

 In 1992, Judge Green ruled in favor of the Church of Scientology in the case of Church of Scientology v.
 Internal Revenue Service on a pretrial motion for summary judgment.